To listen to or read this website in Ukrainian, select ‘Ukrainian’ from the ‘Choose Language’ dropdown box and hover over text.

 - had tapeworm treatment.

-If it your pet does not meet these rules it will have to go into quarantine.
-You will not have to pay for this but your pet may be in quarantine for up to four months.
+If your pet does not meet these rules it will have to go into quarantine.
+You will not have to pay for this, but your pet may be in quarantine for up to four months.
 You can find out more here: Bringing your pet to the UK from Ukraine - GOV.UK (www.gov.uk)

 If your pet meets all the rules please check before you travel that: